CameronWard301/communication_scheduler/gateway-library/README.md

 This class is responsible for resolving the user and content objects from the user ID passed in the request payload.
    1. Create a public class that implements the `UserContentService` interface and use your User and Content models as the generic arguments.
    2. Implement the getUserAndContent method to resolve the user and content objects from the user ID.
-   3. If you can resolve the content and user objects from just the user ID then you dont need to extend the `GetUserAndContent` interface.
+   3. If you can resolve the content and user objects from just the user ID then you don't need to extend the `GetUserAndContent` interface.
 See the [sms gateway](../sms-gateway/src/main/java/io/github/cameronward301/communication_scheduler/sms_gateway/service/SmsUserContentService.java) for an example.
    4. If you need to use separate methods to resolve the user and content objects then extend the `GetUserAndContent` interface and implement the `getUser` and `getContent` methods.
 See the [email gateway](../email-gateway/src/main/java/io/github/cameronward301/communication_scheduler/email_gateway/service/EmailUserContentService.java) for an example.
    5. If you can't resolve the user by ID then throw a `ResourceNotFoundException`
 6. **Creating a service class to generate and send the message contents.**